A-StadLabs/a-nest/README.md

 ``cp config.json.dist config.json``

-Then edit config.json and fill in the account details for the SMS provider
+Then edit config.json and fill in your account details for the SMS provider & Firebase

-## running
+##Running

 ``npm start``